Advice on workplace issues related to your employment at QMUL are available for all our members.

 In advance of your meeting with a caseworker please check the current QM workplace policies and Equalities policies.
 This will help you determine whether there may be grounds for pursuing an issue through UCU.

 Caseworkers can only advise on the practical aspects of problems at work, and the Union provides a community that offers solidarity.
 However, if you are feeling stressed, anxious or distressed, then we strongly advise that you seek professional help.

 Becoming a caseworker

-Doing casework is a rewarding activity, and facilities time on/off from your normal duties can be arranged.
+Doing casework is a rewarding activity, and you are entitled to facilities time on/off from your normal duties in order to fulfill your caseworker functions.